 36. In order to avoid situations where a donor might request tax exemptions for government-to-government aid projects in order to address cases where it considers that the recipient country's tax rules are inconsistent with internationally agreed tax principles, recipient countries are encouraged to ensure that their tax treatment of transactions related to these projects is consistent with principles that are typically incorporated in widely-agreed international instruments.
-A list of such principles appears above and explanations on these principles are provided below.
+A list of such principles appears above and explanations of these principles are provided below.

-Negotiation of tax provisions related to government-to-government aid projects

-Recipient countries as well as donor countries, their aid agencies as well as international governmental organizations through which government-to-government aid is provided are encouraged to ensure that the tax authorities of the recipient country are involved in the negotiation and drafting of any provisions dealing with the tax treatment of transactions related to government-to-government aid projects, including where another ministry or government agency is taking the lead in the negotiation of any agreement, letter, memorandum of understanding or other document that will include such provisions.
+Negotiation of tax provisions related to government-togovernment aid projects government-to-government aid is provided are encouraged to ensure that the tax authorities of the recipient country are involved in the negotiation and drafting of any provisions dealing with the tax treatment of transactions related to government-to-government aid projects, including where another ministry or government agency is taking the lead in the negotiation of any agreement, letter, memorandum of understanding or other document that will include such provisions.